TopyDaOne/Discord-JS-Cleverbot-Example/README.md

 # Discord-JS-Cleverbot-Example
 Description: "Using Cleverbot API (https://www.cleverbot.com/api/) to make a discord bot that responds on mentions using Discord-JS!"

-#NOTE: ADDING THE FILE SOON, FOUND A LITTLE ISSUE FIXING.
-I'LL ADD BACK AFTER.
-JUST KEEP AN EYE ON THIS.

 Check the node JS file node.js for an example of how you can use the API to get your discord bot able to respond on mentions as a human I guess.